OSU-BMBL/ssread/static/docs/faq.md

 Spatial transcriptomics is a groundbreaking molecular profiling method that allows scientists to measure all the gene activity in a tissue sample and map where the activity is occurring.
 Already this technology is leading to new discoveries that are proving instrumental in helping scientists gain a better understanding of biological processes and disease.

-## What is ssREAD?
+## What is scREAD?

-ssREAD (**s**ingle-cell and **s**patial **R**NA-S**e**q  database for **A**lzheimer's **D**isease), dedicated to the management of scRNA-Seq, single-nucleus RNA-sequencing (snRNA-Seq), and Spatial transcriptomics datasets from human postmortem brain tissue with AD and mouse models with AD pathology. ssREAD has major updates to include more datasets and enhanced analytical pipeline, visibility, and usability:
+scREAD (**s**ingle-cell and **s**patial **R**NA-S**e**q  database for **A**lzheimer's **D**isease), dedicated to the management of scRNA-Seq, single-nucleus RNA-sequencing (snRNA-Seq), and Spatial transcriptomics datasets from human postmortem brain tissue with AD and mouse models with AD pathology. scREAD has major updates to include more datasets and enhanced analytical pipeline, visibility, and usability:

-1. ssREAD hosts comprehensive scRNA-seq & snRNA-seq & ST datasets of AD and their analysis results, which are not covered by any single existing database or resource.
+1. scREAD hosts comprehensive scRNA-seq & snRNA-seq & ST datasets of AD and their analysis results, which are not covered by any single existing database or resource.
 Specifically, we include 172 datasets collected from 34 AD-related scRNA-seq & snRNA-seq studies, covering 2,194,144 cells.
-In addition, 300 ST datasets collected from 12 brain studies (two AD studies and ten healthy brain studies) are collected and archived in ssREAD.
+In addition, 300 ST datasets collected from 12 brain studies (two AD studies and ten healthy brain studies) are collected and archived in scREAD.
 All datasets are well-annotated with species, gender, brain region, disease/control, age, and pathology stage.

-2. ssREAD provides in-depth analysis, such as cell clustering and annotation, identification of cell-type-specific marker genes, differentially expressed genes (DEGs), spatially variable genes (SVGs), and cell-type-specific regulons, for both individual data and integrated cell atlas.
+2. scREAD provides in-depth analysis, such as cell clustering and annotation, identification of cell-type-specific marker genes, differentially expressed genes (DEGs), spatially variable genes (SVGs), and cell-type-specific regulons, for both individual data and integrated cell atlas.
 All results interpretations are under the guidance of Dr. Hongjun (Harry) Fu, who is an Assistant Professor in the Ohio State University with expertise in AD studies, especially the selective cellular and regional vulnerability.
 We also provide cross-data queries and analyses, such as DEGs between males and females across multiple datasets.
 Specifically, we provide spot deconvolution for the integrative analysis of ST and scRNA-seq & snRNA-seq data.

 3. All the analytical results are presented through a one-stop and user-friendly interface to free AD biologists from programming burdens.
 New interactive plots are provided for visualizing cells and spatial spots, including scatter plots, bar plots, and violin plots.
 Real-time analyses are available for the query of DEGs, SVGs, and functional enrichment analysis.